Inauguration of Bongbong Marcos: Ceremony

+International leaders and representatives

 Post-inaugural events

 Following the ceremony, a vin d'honneur was held inside the National Museum of Fine Arts.
 Marcos returned to Malacañang Palace for arrival honors and to lead the mass oath-taking of his Cabinet.
 The inaugural dinner was also held inside Malacañang.
 A “People’s Concert” took place at around 9 p.m. at Mendiola Street near the palace.

 Protests

 The PNP relayed that protests would be allowed but not near the inauguration venue.
 They were allowed to hold protests in government-designated freedom parks.
 In Manila, there are four such venues, namely Plaza Miranda, Plaza Dilao, Plaza Moriones, and the Liwasang Bonifacio.

 On the day of the inauguration, an anti-Marcos protest was held by the leftist group Bagong Alyansang Makabayan at 10 a.m. at Plaza Miranda.
 The group originally planned to use the Liwasang Bonifacio but moved to prevent a clash between them and pro-Marcos supporters, who had gathered at the venue.